1807-1815 N. Kimball Ave EPA Brownfields Cleanup Grant

 Administrative Record - An administrative record is located at the Humboldt Park Branch Library 1605 N Troy St, Chicago, IL 60647).
 Documents to be provided as part of the administrative record will include the Draft and Updated ABCA, the CSIR/ROR/RAP, all IEPA correspondence, the CIP, responses to public comments, and the cleanup completion report.
 Documents can be viewed as they are completed during regular library hours.

 Year 1 (Oct.
 2020 – Sept.
 2021): Enroll the Site in the Illinois Environmental Protection Agency (IEPA) Site Remediation Program (SRP) and submit reports for review and approval; issue final Analysis of Brownfield Cleanup Alternatives (ABCA); begin quarterly community meetings (Spring 2021); and begin preparing project plans and specifications.

 Year 3 (Oct.
 2022 – Sept.
-2023): Complete permitting and TCE cleanup; keep community informed of cleanup start and progress; submit documentation to the IEPA upon completion of cleanup.
+2023): Issue bid to select contractor; complete permitting and TCE cleanup; keep community informed of cleanup start and progress; submit documentation to the IEPA upon completion of cleanup.